Transcription produces: a. DNA molecules b. RNA molecules c. Polypeptides d. Palindromes

 Transcription Process

 Transcription is the process by which a segment of DNA is copied into RNA by the enzyme RNA polymerase.
-It occurs in the cell nucleus and results in the formation of an RNA molecule complementary to the DNA template strand.
+It is the first step in gene expression, producing an RNA molecule complementary to the DNA template strand.

-Transcription produces RNA molecules from DNA, while translation uses mRNA to synthesize polypeptides (proteins).
-Understanding this distinction helps clarify that transcription does not produce DNA or proteins directly.
+Transcription produces RNA from DNA, while translation uses mRNA to synthesize polypeptides (proteins).
+Understanding this distinction clarifies that transcription does not produce DNA or proteins directly.